maxlapides/dovetailer/README.md

 gulp prod-only
 ```

-To stop watching: `CMD+C`
+To stop the server: `CMD+C`

 Your compiled emails will be saved in the `build` folder at your project root.
+Then, the BrowserSync server will start and the `build` directory will be automatically opened in a browser window.

+## BrowserSync

+BrowserSync will run a server at http://localhost:3000.
+This server points to the `build` directory as its root.
+BrowserSync automatically refreshes your emails in the browser.

+So, for example, if you have a template named `scrappy-chipmunks`, you should open this URL to test your email as you work: `http://localhost:3000/scrappy-chipmunks/scrappy-chipmunks.html`.

+If you're using Coda, make sure to disable the automatic refreshes in the preview pane.
+Also, make sure to manually change the URL of the preview pane to use the `localhost:3000` URL.

 ## Development and Production Builds